A characterization of high transitivity for groups acting on trees: Other types of actions and necessity of the minimality assumption

 \begin{lemma} Every non-finitely generated group admits a faithful parabolic action on a tree. \end{lemma} \begin{proof} Since $\Gamma$ is countable, it can be written as a countable increasing union of finitely generated subgroups $\Gamma=\bigcup_{n\in\N}\Gamma_n$, where $\Gamma_0=\{1\}$.
 We now put a tree structure on the vertex set $\bigsqcup_n \Gamma/\Gamma_n$ by connecting each $\gamma \Gamma_n$ to $\gamma\Gamma_{n+1}$. $\Gamma$ acts on this tree by left translation.
 Since $\Gamma_0=\{1\}$, this action is faithful.
 Note that every group element $g\in\Gamma$ is elliptic (with fixed point $\Gamma_n$, where $n\in\N$ is such that $g\in\Gamma_n$).
 Since $\Gamma$ is not finitely generated, this action has no global fixed point, so we have a parabolic action. \end{proof} Note that the $\Gamma$-invariant subtrees of the action constructed above are exactly those of the form $\sqcup_{n\geq m}\Gamma/\Gamma_n$ for some $m\geq 0$.
 So this action has no minimal globally invariant subtree, as opposed to what happens for finitely generated groups.

 \begin{proposition} Let $\Gamma$ be a non-finitely generated group, let $\Lambda$ be a residually finite infinite group.
-Then $\Gamma\times \Lambda$ admits a parabolic action on a tree such that the action on the boundary is topologically free. \end{proposition} \begin{proof} As before we use the $\Gamma$-action on a tree $\Tc_1$ provided by the previous lemma, and $\Lambda\act\Tc_2$ be an elliptic action provided by Proposition \ref{prop: rf has elliptic}, whose unique fixed point is denoted by $o\in V(\Tc_2)$.
-This time, we glue a copy of $\Tc_2$ on each vertex at the level $0$ of the tree $\Tc_1$, thus yielding a $\Gamma\times \Lambda$ action which is easily seen to be elliptic.
+Then $\Gamma\times \Lambda$ admits a parabolic action on a tree such that the action on the boundary is topologically free. \end{proposition} \begin{proof} As before we use the $\Gamma$-action on a tree $\Tc_1$ provided by the previous lemma.
+Let $\Lambda\act\Tc_2$ be an elliptic action provided by Proposition \ref{prop: rf has elliptic}, whose unique fixed point is denoted by $o\in V(\Tc_2)$.
+This time, we glue a copy of $\Tc_2$ on each terminal vertex (that is, each vertex of the form $\gamma\Gamma_0$) in the tree $\Tc_1$, thus yielding a $\Gamma\times \Lambda$ action which is easily seen to be parabolic.
 Moreover, the action on the boundary is topologically free.
 Note furthermore that the action on the boundary has a unique fixed point, corresponding to the unique element of the boundary of $\Tc_1$. \end{proof} As an example, we can take for $\Gamma$ the group of finitely supported permutations, and for $\Lambda$ the group $\Z$, and we get a non-highly transitive group with a parabolic action which is topologically free on the boundary, and which has no minimal component.
 We do not know if there is a highly transitive group with a parabolic action which is topologically free on the boundary. \\

 Let us now treat the quasi-parabolic case.
 First, note that the Baumslag-Solitar groups ${\rm BS}(1,n)$ for $n\geq 2$ provide examples of groups admitting an action on a tree which is minimal and quasi-parabolic (since it is an ascending HNN extension, cf. Sec. \ref{PrelimHNN}) and topologically free on the boundary (by Lemma \ref{tdBSLemma}), but which are not highly transitive since they are solvable.